-Some land managers may want to evaluate the effect of management actions on changes in abundance, density, or occupancy of a species.
-Management objectives should state the desired difference between management actions in abundance or occupancy that you wish to detect and sampling objectives should identify the level of confidence that the objectives have been achieved (e.g., the abundance or occupancy threshold is within 10% of the true values).
+Effectiveness of Management Actions - Some land managers may want to evaluate the effect of specific management actions on changes in abundance, density, or occupancy of a species.
+Objectives should state the desired difference between management actions in abundance or occupancy to be detected, and sampling objectives should identify the level of confidence that the objectives have been achieved (e.g., the abundance or occupancy threshold is within 10% of the true values).